 - 1. All travel must be basic/coach class.
-Upgrades and Insurance/Warranty, toll fees, and car rentals, gas (unless pre-approved) are not covered. - 2.
+Upgrades and Insurance/Warranty are not covered. and car rentals, gas (unless pre-approved by the GME director) are not covered. - 2.
 One standard checked bag is reimbursable. - 3.
-Air travel receipts must show traveler's name, to/from destinations, airline and date of travel. - 4.
-Land Travel (i.e., taxi, ride-share, etc.) must be related to the reason of travel, submit receipts with dates of travel, to/from destination addresses, amount and proof of payment.
+Air travel receipts must show traveler's name, to/from destinations, airline and date of travel.

+4. Land Travel (i.e., taxi, ride-share, etc.) must be related to the reason of travel, submit receipts with dates of travel, to/from destination addresses, amount and proof of payment.
 Emailed receipts are acceptable.
-No toll fees unless it is the only available road and must show proof. - 5.
-Mileage - a.
-Mileage should start from Eisenhower to destination.
-If not departing from and returning to the EMC campus and other location is more miles the difference in miles is to be deducted.
-Must provide Google maps direction and mileage for both. - b.
+No toll fees unless it is the only available road and must show proof.
+Car rentals, gas (unless pre-approved by the GME director) are not covered.

+5. Mileage

+- a.
+GME will reimburse employees for the use of their personal automobile based on the IRS mileage rate times the actual miles driven for business purposes. - b.
+Mileage to and from work is considered your daily commute and as such is not reimbursable. - c.
+Employees asked to report to a different location from their home location may be reimbursed for the mileage in excess of their daily commute.
+This includes travel for conferences or education. - d.
+Example: Employee's home location is 5 miles away from their home, so the daily (one-way commute) is 5 miles.
+If the employee is asked to report to a different location that is 50 miles away from their home, the employee may be reimbursed for the 45 miles in excess of the daily one-way commute. - e.
+Provide mileage from your residence to primary work location as well as from primary work location to your travel destination/hotel. - i.
 Must submit the "Directions" from Google Maps showing the mileage and dates of travel.
-(Map not needed). - c.
+(Map not needed). - f.
 For required "away rotations," standard mileage is automatically applied.